 It is also great news for veterinarians, many of whom faced potential legal battles just to be able to recommend CBD oil to their furry patients in need.
 In some cases, as recently happened in California, veterinarian advocates had to actually pass legislation to protect themselves from prosecution – just for doing right by their patients!

-For the most part, the 2018 Farm Bill is great news for dog owners looking to buy this natural health supplement for their pet, or who would like to discuss its many benefits with their veterinarian.
+For the most part, the 2018 Farm Bill is great news for dog owners looking to buy this natural product for their pet, or who would like to discuss its many benefits with their veterinarian.
 However, there is one potential downside to be informed about.

 With demand already higher than supply, CBD oil supplements for people have shown to be a market sector full of fraudulent and mislabeled products.
 Enough so that the FDA has had to step in and issue warning letters as well as public statements that buyers need to be aware of the fact that the quality of all CBD products is not the same.